sara-nl/clouddocs/general-start.markdown

 If you remember from the description of the virtual machine, there is no password for the _root_ user.
 You have to add an SSH to your user profile.
-First, you need to create an SSH key; this process is described in TBD.
+First, you need to create an SSH key; this process is described in [SSHkey](SSHkey).
 This SSH key enables you to log in as root on your virtual machine with ```ssh```.

 After you have created an SSH key, go to your profile by selecting your